-Entrance requirements/prerequisites?
+Entrance requirements/prerequisites:

-- Baccalaureate degree from a school that is accredited by a nationally recognized body for accreditation of postsecondary - Overall grade point average of 3.0 in undergraduate work. - Submission of online UT Health Science Campus Graduate School Application. - Three letters of recommendation (using UT forms). - A minimum of two semesters of coursework in the biological sciences, a minimum of two semesters of coursework in chemistry, and one semester of college algebra or higher. - Satisfactory completion of a course in medical terminology or pass a medical terminology proficiency examination.
+- Baccalaureate degree from a school that is accredited by a nationally recognized body for accreditation of postsecondary education. - Overall grade point average of 3.0 in undergraduate work. - Submission of online University of Toledo Graduate School Application. - Three letters of recommendation (using the University of Toledo forms). - A minimum of two semesters of coursework in the biological sciences, a minimum of two semesters of coursework in chemistry, and one semester of college algebra or higher. - Satisfactory completion of a course in medical terminology or pass a medical terminology proficiency examination.
 Candidates who are unable to pass the medical terminology proficiency examination will be required to participate in a self-study program and pass a re-test. - The Graduate Record Examination (GRE) and TOEFL are only required for international students. - Interview, if requested. - Graduate School application fee.